Author Submission Guidelines

 Each conference defines its own form, but most include:

-- Paper details — title, abstract, keywords
+- Submission details — title, abstract, keywords

 - Authors — corresponding author plus co-authors with their affiliations